Musings on Love and Addiction

 By Deborah Schiller, LPC, CSAT-S, CMAT

 Valentine’s Day is still my favorite holiday.
 It is a beautiful celebration of love.
-I work as a Clinical Consultant at Pine Grove’s Gratitude Program, helping patients heal.
+I work at Gratitude at Pine Grove helping sex and love addicts.
 Even though I have seen some of the devastating outcomes from compulsive relationships gone badly, I still honor and cherish love.
-Working with individuals who “love too much” might sound like an unnecessary profession; how can there be such a thing – love is good, isn’t it?
+Working with individuals who “love too much” might sound like an unnecessary profession; how can there be such a thing–love is good, isn’t it?
 How could anyone become addicted to it?
 The truth is, “love addiction” might be a misguiding term.
 I wish there was a better way to describe the powerlessness love addicts have over their emotions and the ceaseless longing for connection that produces troublesome behaviors.

 Oxytocin, a hormone once thought to be only present in the brains of mothers during childbirth and when nursing is now known to be a powerful influence in the brains of people in love.
 This chemical is known to engender feelings of connection and belonging.
 It a chemical associated with empathy.
 Dopamine is another chemical present when we are high on love, so to speak.
 This neurotransmitter gives us a sense of wellbeing and enables us to feel pleasure.
 It has been shown that even hearing your cell phone chime can result in additional dopamine flooding into your brain, especially if it might be a call from that special person.
 That is, it’s the reward chemical in your brain that signals to us, “this is a good thing!”

-Does knowing that something as magical as romantic love can be broken down into its chemical components take away its magic?
+Does knowing that something as magical as romantic Love can be broken down into its chemical components take away its magic?
 The answer is no, not if you are the one in love.
-Unfortunately, for some, the compulsion toward love completely overpowers their lives.
-The inability to think of anything else – not being able to eat or sleep – never ends.
+Unfortunately, for some, the compulsion toward romantic and/or erotic Love completely overpowers their lives.
+The inability to think of anything else–not being able to eat or sleep–never ends.
 The fear of losing the object of affection is so great that the person will go to any lengths not to experience (what feels like) abandonment.
-A person addicted to love will tolerate extreme levels of abuse rather than be alone.
+A person addicted to romantic or erotic Love will tolerate extreme levels of abuse rather than be alone.
 Often this person will have one or more extra relationships waiting in the wings, just in case something happens to the primary relationship.
 Sadly, this infidelity can be the very behavior that insures the failures of the primary relationship.

 People who struggle with extreme forms of love addiction live incredibly difficult lives.
 They cannot find serenity, peace, or fulfillment with or without a partner.
 Because humans are wired to be relational, our brains tell us that any separation from others is to be avoided at all costs.
 Unless the love addicted individual gets into recovery, a painful breakup is inevitable.